MiguelSombrero/minesweeper-backend/README.md

     http://localhost:8080

-## TODO
+## Implementation notes

-- Original minesweeper has functionality for opening all the surrounding tiles, when clicking both mouse buttons at the same time, adjacent to flagged tile.
+Original minesweeper has functionality for opening all the surrounding tiles, when clicking both mouse buttons at the same time (if adjacent tiles have enough flags).
+I have implemented this with clicking only primary button.
+It was easier, and in my opinion, better.

-- User can hit mine with the first opening tile.
-Should change that board is created after the first press.
+Now user can hit mine with the first tile.
+Board should be created after the first press.